samriddhadev/langgraph-opensearch/README.md

 # LangGraph OpenSearch

-This repository contains OpenSearch implementations for LangGraph, providing both Checkpoint Savers and Stores functionality.
+This repository contains OpenSearch implementations for LangGraph, providing Checkpoint Savers functionality.

 ## Overview

-The project consists of two main components:
+The project consists of:

 1. **OpenSearch Checkpoint Savers**: Implementations for storing and managing checkpoints using OpenSearch